kkmp/kkmp/README.md

 ## Welcome 👋

 Hello!
 I am a Master of Science in Software Engineering from the Lublin University of Technology.
 I primarily work as a full-stack application developer, with a particular focus on backend development.
 My favourite technologies are .NET and Angular.js.
-As a hobby, I enjoy programming AVR and ESP microcontrollers (Arduino) and building useful devices with them.
+As a hobby, I enjoy programming AVR and ESP microcontrollers and building useful devices with them.
 I'm also looking for opportunities to gain more experience and expand my knowledge as a developer!

 ---